unitycoder/UnityAdvancedFPSCharacterController/README.md

 <br>

 ## Upcoming Features
-This repo now had its **first** stable release, but there will be more as I refactor old and unhealthy code to make a better iteration of existing features, and introduce completely new ones!
+This repo now had its **first** stable release, but there will be more as I refactor old and unhealthy code to make better iterations of existing features, and introduce completely new ones!
 ### Settings UI
 Change controls settings in runtime without re-building the project with new changes to Inpsector!
 It also comes with a working saving system.